 This toffee sauce is more of a mellow, but no less delicious, flavor.
 It’s also easier to make and no candy thermometer necessary!

-How to Make this Easy Apple Cake with Toffee Sauce
+How to Make this Easy Toffee Apple Cake

 - Preheat the oven to 350 F. Butter and flour an 8-inch round cake pan or springform pan.
 If using a cake pan, also line the bottom with parchment paper for easy cake removal.